 The issue of the Consideration Shares was approved at an Extraordinary General Meeting held by Armour on 18 September 2020.
 The Consideration Shares are subject to a 12 month voluntary escrow from completion.
 In addition, Armour will reimburse Oilex, in cash, for past costs of A\$125,000 to be paid within 5 business days of Armour's above shareholder approval.
 This amount was paid by Armour in late September 2020.
-Completion of the transaction is expected to occur on or before 15 October 2020.
+Completion of the transaction occurred on 15 October 2020.